Why It Works

 Freshly minced chives, for garnish

 Melt butter in an electric or stovetop pressure cooker over medium heat.
-Add onions and baking soda and stir to combine.
+Without stirring, add onions.
 Season with salt and pepper.
-Cook, stirring, until onions slightly soften and start to release liquid, about 3 minutes.
 Seal pressure cooker and heat to high pressure (12.5 to 15 psi).
 Cook at high pressure for 20 minutes.
-Release pressure by allowing steam to vent, then remove lid.
+Remove from heat.
+Let the pressure release naturally (float valve will drop; this will take about 30 minutes.)
+Remove lid from cooker.

 Add fish sauce, if using, and cider vinegar and season with salt and pepper (if necessary).
 Discard thyme sprigs and bay leaf.